Kyojur0/Kyojur0/README.md

-Yoo, my name is Haroon Ayaz.
-I'm a undergraduate computer science student.
+Yoo, I'm a bachelor's graduate in computer science.
-My fields of interest are quite diverse web-development, block chain, artificial intelligence anime you name it :D
+My fields of interest are quite diverse web-development, block chain, artificial intelligence you name it :D

+And oh yea i also like to talk about anime :p